skywhack/docs/src/scripting/mxml/mxml-reference.md

 A MXML file shall have a filename that identifies the name of the ActionScript class that it defines, while the parent directories after a source path determine the ActionScript package it belongs to.

-Given that the Skywhack manifest defines `source[0].path = "src"`, the following is an example MXML file defining the class `com.company.max.WeatherScreen`:
+Given that the SkyWhack manifest defines `source[0].path = "src"`, the following is an example MXML file defining the class `com.company.max.WeatherScreen`:

 ```mxml
 <!-- src/com/company/max/WeatherScreen.mxml -->